Gradient-based optimization of scatterer arrangements based on the T-matrix method: Introduction

 This contribution focuses on the automatic differentiation of a computational framework for nanophotonic scattering problems based on the T-matrix method.
 The benefit of the method lies in its semi-analytical treatment of the light-matter interaction with the elementary building blocks expressed using the T-matrix.
 The T-matrix captures how an incident field, expanded into vector spherical waves, is converted into a scattered field, which is also expanded into vector spherical waves.
 Once the T-matrix of an object is known, complex arrangements of many scatterers can be studied highly efficiently based on an underlying algebraic formulation.
 The scatterers can be arranged randomly or in a periodic pattern, forming metasurfaces or metamaterials.
 Such versatility renders the T-matrix applicable to a wide range of nanophotonic problems~\cite{yannopapas2011layer, pal2025dark, tanaka2020chiral, salerno2022loss}.
 Our implementation follows the open-source \textit{treams} package~\cite{beutel2024treams} and integrates AD capabilities into the multiscattering code.

 A central milestone of our work is the development of a differentiable computational framework for calculating the optical response of complex arrangements of scatterers.
 The framework that we develop here enables differentiation with respect to input parameters, including not only the radii of individual spheres but also the positions of spheres or arbitrarily shaped scatterers in arrangements such as periodic arrays with complex unit cells containing multiple scatterers.
+Here, we use the term ``moderately dimensional`` to refer to optimization problems with approximately up to a hundred scatterers, with multipole truncation orders in the range $l_{\max}=3-7$, which is sufficient for most of the nanophotonics problems.
+Depending on the parameterization, this corresponds to in the order of hundreds of optimizable variables.

 Earlier implementations used analytically calculated derivatives of Mie coefficients, and the final derivatives were obtained using the adjoint method~\cite{zhan2018inverse, zhan2019controlling}.
 These works did not utilize the AD framework, and the parametrization of scatterer positions was not integrated, as it requires more manual derivations.
 Recent publications applied gradient-free optimization to infinitely extended core-shell cylinders~\cite{igoshin2025inverse} and the arrangement of spheres~\cite{tsukerman2025diffusion}.
 Gradient-based optimization for chains of infinite cylinders was performed with Gaussian parameterization of positions~\cite{fischbach2025framework}.